Capella Bangkok: Best New Luxury Hotel Along Chao Phraya River

 The Capella hotel staff greeted us with smiles on their faces as they open the doors to our cab and swiftly grabbed our luggage.
 We walked through the large doors held open by the doormen who were always tending to the entrance.
 Then immediately after walking in, we were greeted by our hostess who knew our names before we even had to introduce ourselves.

-The lobby was absolutely stunning at first sight.
 We didn’t get much time to gape and awe at it just yet, as our hostess ushered us passed what we thought was the reception desk and into another area completely.
 We felt like VIP’s as we were led through this frosted glass massive sliding door that could only be opened with key card access.

 It turns out that the reception desk in the lobby area is actually the concierge.
 Check-in is in a whole other private area dedicated just for staying hotel guests.